-Small but significant changes in the STIS sensitivity have been revealed by continuous observations of the same standard stars in the 52 x 2 slit.
-In the FUV, sensitivities depend on both time and temperature.
-Under normal operating conditions, the correction for the change in temperature is in the range of $\pm 0.5\%$.
-No significant change with temperature was detected for the NUV MAMA or CCD configurations.

-Following a correction for the temperature dependence, the sensitivities of the FUV first-order configurations decrease linearly with time (see Figure 7.13), by wavelength-dependent amounts ranging up to a few percent per year.
-For the NUV configurations, the sensitivities increased during the first year and a half of STIS operation and then began to drop, by wavelength-dependent amounts comparable to those in the FUV (see Figure 7.13).
-Full details of the changes in the sensitivity of STIS first order spectroscopic sensitivity configurations over time can be found in STIS ISR 2001-01R.
-Corrections for the time dependences of all MAMA first-order configurations have been incorporated into the STScI data-reduction pipeline as of mid-2002, so that all OTFR retrievals of such data will have corrected fluxes regardless of their acquisition epoch.
-Sensitivity-monitor data for the echelle and MAMA configurations are currently under investigation; they appear to show analogous effects, but no pipeline corrections for them are yet available.
+The MAMA detectors, similarly to the CCD, suffer from changes in sensitivity which depend on both temperature and time.
+A similar STIS Sensitivity Monitoring program aimed at characterizing the CCD behavior has been used to characterize the MAMAs (see Section 7.1).
+The well-known sensitivity of the FUV MAMA to temperature for the first-order mode G140L has been confirmed to be -0.30%/°C. No significant change with temperature for the NUV-MAMA first-order G230L mode has been registered.
+Following a correction for the temperature dependence, the sensitivities of the FUV first-order modes decrease linearly with time (see Figure 7.13) by wavelength-dependent amounts ranging up to a few percent per year.
+For the NUV first-order configurations, the sensitivities increased during the 1.5 years of STIS operations and then began to drop, by wavelength-dependent amounts comparable to those in the FUV (see Figure 7.13).
+There has been a significant slow-down in the decline of the time-dependent sensitivity (TDS) of all STIS observational modes in the last two years.
+Currently, MAMA sensitivity losses range on average from -0.75%/yr (G140L) to -0.60%/yr (G230L).
+Full details of the changes in the sensitivity over time for all STIS first-order L and M spectroscopic configurations can be found in STIS ISR 2004-?.
+TDS corrections for all first-order MAMA spectra have already been implemented in the data-reduction pipeline (see Section 15.1).
+All OTFR retrievals of such data will have corrected fluxes regardless of their acquisition epoch with an accuracy of 1% or better.
+SYNPHOT and the ETC have also been updated to apply TDS corrections to MAMAs.
+Sensitivity-monitor data for the echelle and MAMA imaging configurations are currently under investigation; they appear to show analogous effects, but no pipeline corrections are yet available.
+TDS corrections for these modes will be added during Cycle 13.